massimo-zaniboni/blog-mzan/content/posts/post-010.md

 NOTE:

 - the service is visible on port 8060;
-- the service will write on the `/var/lib/opt/writefreely-data` directory of the  *target-host*;
+- the service will write on the `/var/lib/opt/writefreely-data` directory of the host;

 I connect now the `8060` port to Nginx: